 7-Day Bunsby Islands Kayaking Expedition

-You'll traverse exposed and sheltered waters through the notable territory of the Che:k:tles7et'h' (Checleset) Aboriginal people and experience the wild riches of the Checleset Bay Ecological Reserve that can include kayaking with whales and sea otters.
+You'll traverse exposed and sheltered waters through the notable territory of the Che:k:tles7et'h' (Checleset) Indigenous people and experience the wild riches of the Checleset Bay Ecological Reserve that can include kayaking with whales and sea otters.
 An exhilarating and satisfying sea kayaking 'trip of a lifetime' on Vancouver Island.

-7-Day Bunsby Islands Kayaking
+7-Day Bunsby Islands Kayaking - Expedition

 |These trips begin and end from your accommodation in Comox/Courtenay or Campbell River, include van transportation, a scenic boat ride to our Wilderness Retreat Base Camp, and the perfect mix of personal and group time once on the west coast.

 The fabled Bunsby Islands are on many sea kayakers' checklists as a place to repeatedly visit.
 This educational kayaking tour has us travelling through the territory of the Che:k:tles7et'h' (Checleset) First Nation, and the largest marine ecological reserve in British Columbia, the expansive Checleset Bay Ecological Reserve.
-The combination of Aboriginal cultural heritage and natural features provides rich opportunities to connect with coastal ecology.
+The combination of Indigenous cultural heritage and natural features provides rich opportunities to connect with coastal ecology.
 Depending on the mix of variables, this kayaking expedition often reaches as far as the Brooks Peninsula on a day or overnight trip from nearby Battle Bay or the Acous Peninsula.

 Though designed for "experienced paddlers" and campers who have done a reasonable amount of paddling and camping in a range of conditions, this kayaking expedition is slightly less strenuous and "committing" than our Destination Brooks Peninsula trip.
 Participants should still know they will be comfortable and able to kayak for 3 to 5 hours each day, and prepared to be camping in a range of coastal weather.